chaudhrii/starling-task/README.md

 - Rounding up only considers
   - 'Spending' transactions i.e. *OUTgoing*
   - Currencies that match the currency of the Account's 'account' balance
+- No checks on existing savings goal with same name necessary

 ## How to run
 ### Start Spring Boot Application